 "When water in the air stumbles in very close to the NaCl crystal, the salt feels the attraction of the water's weak electric field, grabs it, and then breaks apart into a positively charged sodium ion and a negatively charged chloride ion.
 When we sprinkle salt on a steak, water molecules, some from the air, but most from the meat, are captured on the surface of the salt crystal, and eventually, accumulate into a pool of briny liquid.
 Then, as the salty slurry diffuses into the meat, there is less salt on the surface to attract moisture, and the juices return to whence they came.
 Contrary to popular myth, there is no osmosis or cells breaking."

-For bigger cuts of meat like prime rib, about 1 teaspoon of table salt per pound of meat (2 teaspoons of Morton's kosher salt).
-Rub the dry brine mixture over the entire surface area.
-For best results, refrigerate overnight or for up to 2 days.
+For bigger cuts of meat like prime rib, the same ratio, about 1/2 teaspoon of kosher salt per pound of meat.
+Wrap in plastic and refrigerate overnight or for up to 2 days.

 For chicken and turkey

 Surprisingly, the AmazingRibs.com science advisor Dr. Greg Blonder has proven that salt penetrates chicken and turkey skin (I am doubtful about duck and goose since there is such a thick layer of fat under them).
 So go ahead and sprinkle salt right on the skin.
 It will help make the skin crispy.
 Breasts need more than thighs because they are thicker.
-1/2 teaspoon of table salt per pound, refrigerate for 2 to 4 hours minimum.
+1/2 teaspoon of kosher salt per pound, refrigerate for two to four hours minimum.
 Overnight is fine.